vtex/faststore/docs/wip/build-pipeline.md

 #### Possible states
 - `queued`: soon this step will be executed.
 - `in_progress`: this step is being executed.
-- `completed/success`: Lighthouse CI is completed successfuly.
+- `completed/success`: Lighthouse CI is completed successfully.
 - `completed/failure`: Something went wrong.
-- `completed/canceled`: The build was not successfull, therefore the Lighthouse CI can't be executed.
+- `completed/canceled`: The build was not successful, therefore the Lighthouse CI can't be executed.

 ## Integration Tests

 Store Framework Jamstack CI flow support integration tests implemented with Cypress.
-Each time a build is completed, the integrations tests are executed using as url the `Deploy Preview` generated with the latest changes on the current pull request.
+Each time a build is completed, the integrations tests are executed using as URL the `Deploy Preview` generated with the latest changes on the current pull request.

-The results of the tests can be seen directy on GitHub, by clicking on `details` at the `Integration Tests` check.
+The results of the tests can be seen directly on GitHub, by clicking on `details` at the `Integration Tests` check.

 ![Store Framework Jamstack CI integration tests check completed](./../images/integration_tests_check_completed.png)